Garlicium/Garlicium-Mining-GUI/README.md

  - Test that the miner works by itself before using this GUI

- - Make sure `Settings/Settings.ser` exists in the same directory as `GarlicGUI.jar`
+ - Make sure `Settings/Settings.ser` exists in the same directory as `Garlicium-Mining-GUI.jar`

  - You can use the "Extra miner flags" box to put extra flags such as pool username & password, max-temp for Nvidia GPUs, etc.